Jean-Gabriel Pageau Game Preview: Islanders vs. Flyers

 Pageau Season Stats Insights

+- In 19 games this season, Pageau has averaged 16:17 on the ice, while putting up a plus-minus rating of -6.

-- Pageau has yet to score a goal this year through 17 games played.
+- Pageau has yet to score a goal this season through 19 games played.

-- Pageau has recorded a point in a game four times this season out of 17 games played, including multiple points on one occasion.
+- In five of 19 games this year, Pageau has recorded a point, and in one of those games he came away with multiple points.

-- In four of 17 games this year, Pageau has had an assist, including one match with at least two.
+- In five of 19 games this year, Pageau has had an assist, including one match with at least two.

-- Pageau has an implied probability of 38.5% to eclipse his point total based on the odds.
+- The implied probability is 39.2% that Pageau goes over his points prop total based on the odds.

-- There is an implied probability of 28.6% of Pageau going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Pageau has an implied probability of 28.6% of going over his assist prop bet.

 Sign up for Underdog fantasy today.